orchidjs/tom-select/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-Thanks for taking the time to submit your bug report, anbd don't forget to star our repo!
+Thanks for taking the time to submit your bug report, and don't forget to star our repo!